infinum/dotnet-handbook/Docker Compose.md

   docker-compose up --scale example-api=4
   ```

-  this will spin up 4 instances of example-api container inside of compose network, note that you will need to handle networking configuration slightly differently : you can either map a range of `ports` or use `expose` setup a load balancer if you want to access the API on host.
+  This will spin up 4 instances of example-api container inside of compose network.
+Note that you will need to handle networking configuration slightly differently: you can either map a range of `ports` or use `expose` setup a load balancer if you want to access the API on host.

 ### Compose networking